Testing for Differences in Stochastic Network Structure: Introduction

-In many cases, however, the researcher might not know which test statistic to use.
-Limiting attention to an arbitrary statistic may cause the researcher to ignore potentially relevant information in the data contrary to the null hypothesis; considering too many test statistics may result in a multiple comparisons problem.
-To guard against these possibilities, Section 4 considers two test statistics that produce tests powerful against a large class of alternative hypotheses.
-The first test statistic is based on the $2\to2$ operator norm (also known as the spectral norm) of the entry-wise difference between the networks' adjacency matrices.
-The second test statistic is based on the $\infty\to1$ operator norm \citep[closely related to the cut norm of][]{frieze1999quick} of the entry-wise difference between the networks' adjacency matrices.\footnote{For positive integers $p$ and $q$, the $p \to q$ operator norm of a matrix is the largest product of the matrix and a unit weight vector.
-The magnitude of the product is measured using the $q$-vector norm.
-The magnitude of the weight vector is measured using the $p$-vector norm \citep[see][Chapter 6]{aliprantis1999infinite}.} Intuitively, these norms are matrix analogues of the empirical distribution function statistics (for example, the Kolmogorov-Smirnov or Cram\'er-von Mises test statistics) commonly used to measure differences between random vectors, see Section 4.1.
+Section 4 considers two test statistics that produce tests powerful against a large class of alternative hypotheses.
+The first test statistic is based on the $2\to2$ operator norm (also known as the spectral norm or radius) of the difference between the networks' adjacency matrices.
+The second test statistic is based on the $\infty\to1$ operator norm.
+The tests are easy to implement and quick to compute for networks connecting hundreds of agents.
+Evaluating their power properties, however, requires new tools from the random matrix theory literature.

-Section 4.2 describes some power properties of the two tests using concentration results from the random matrix theory literature.
-It provides a class of sequences of alternative hypotheses (in which the dimensions of the adjacency matrices tend towards infinity) such that the tests are consistent: the probability of (correctly) rejecting the null hypothesis when it is false approaches one uniformly over this class.
-When the networks are weighted, the results do not require restrictions on the weights, which to my knowledge is new.

-If the tests based on the $2\to2$ and $\infty\to1$ norms had similar power properties, then the former might be preferred in practice because the $2\to2$ norm is straightforward to compute, while even approximating the $\infty\to1$ norm up to a constant factor requires tools from the semidefinite programming literature.
-However, a key contribution of this paper is to demonstrate that the latter test can be considerably more powerful for alternatives in which there is nontrivial heterogeneity in the row-variances of the networks' adjacency matrices.
-Such row-heteroskedasticity may occur when the networks are sparse or have heavy-tailed degree distributions.
-Both features are defining characteristics of many social and economic networks \citep*[see generally][Chapter 3]{jackson2008social}.
+A key result is that while both tests with enough data will detect any fixed difference between models, the test based on the $\infty\to1$ norm can be considerably more powerful when there is nontrivial heterogeneity in the row-variances of the networks' adjacency matrices.
+Such row-heteroskedasticity may occur when the networks are sparse or have heavy-tailed degree distributions, which characterizes many social and economic networks \citep[see][]{jackson2007meeting}.
+This is why I recommend that researchers use the test based on the $\infty\to1$ norm when testing for differences between networks in practice.